DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/multiple-ingress.md

 # Using Big Bang with Multiple Ingress Gateways

 By default, Big Bang only creates one ingress for all of the packages.
 Although this architecture reduces complexity, it also limits the ability to independently control network access and load balancing to groups of packages.
 By configuring Big Bang for multiple ingress gateways through [Istio](https://istio.io/latest/), package access and load can be better controlled.

 ## Architecture

 The following diagram illustrates a typical multiple ingress architecture for Big Bang with the following characteristics:

-- A Kubernetes cluster running on a private subnet
+- A Kubernetes cluster running on a private subnet.
-- Some apps with exposure to the internet through a public network load balancer
+- Some apps with exposure to the internet through a public network load balancer.
-- Some apps without exposure to the internet through a private (aka internal) network load balancer
+- Some apps without exposure to the internet through a private (aka internal) network load balancer.
-- Single sign on (SSO) connected to the internet through a dedicated public network load balancer
+- Single Sign-On (SSO) connected to the internet through a dedicated public network load balancer.
-- A service mesh ([Istio](https://istio.io/latest/)) handling TLS for all apps except SSO
+- A service mesh ([Istio](https://istio.io/latest/)) handling TLS for all apps except SSO.

 Big Bang is capable of setting up everything within the private subnet using configuration.
 The public load balancers would need to be configured outside of Big Bang's deployment.

 ```mermaid
 graph LR